jenmyers/jekyll-kickoff/README.md

 8. Open your web browser and go to: __http://localhost:4000__.
 You should see the HTML5 Boilerplate welcome message and the Susy grid framework overlay.
 9. Now you're ready to build!
 As you make changes to your HTML and Sass/SCSS, Jekyll will automatically rebuild the site and put all the compiled files into a folder called "_site."
 You can refresh your browswer window to see the changes displayed.

-If you're also just getting started with [Sass](http://sass-lang.com/), [Compass](http://compass-style.org/) and [Susy](http://susy.oddbird.net/), check out their reference sites for more information.
+If you're also just getting started with [Sass](http://sass-lang.com/), [Compass](http://compass-style.org/) and [Susy](http://susy.oddbird.net/), check out their sites for more information.
+I've also created a list of [Sass/Compass tutorials and references](https://gist.github.com/jenmyers/9923d545c95ca747dec5).

 Once you're done with your site, check out how to easily deploy it to [GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages).